 Another helpful document made available by DHHS, Office of Minority Health is “Working with an Interpreter: Roles of an Interpreter and the Triadic Interview.”
 This one-page guide clarifies the relationship roles of a Member, interpreter, and provider to achieve clear communication.

 Additional Resources Available

 TIP 46: Substance Use Treatment: Administrative Issues in Outpatient Treatment from the Substance Abuse and Mental Health Services Administration (SAMHSA).
-Though the guide is comprehensive for outpatient services, it provides guideline and discussion about cultural competence in programs focused at addressing substance use treatment needs.
+Though the guide is comprehensive for outpatient services, it provides guidelines and discussion about cultural competence in programs focused on addressing substance use treatment needs.